music-discussion/nexus-mod/source/README.md

 ## Installation:
 You must have [the most up-to-date version of Haxe](https://haxe.org/download/), seriously, stop using 4.1.5, it misses some stuff.

+--Discussions:
+oop.
+I'm using 4.1.5 to build this version, and I have no errors.
+So do what you want.

 Follow a Friday Night Funkin' source code compilation tutorial, after this you will need to install LuaJIT.

 To install LuaJIT do this: `haxelib git linc_luajit https://github.com/AndreiRudenko/linc_luajit ` on a Command prompt/PowerShell